 Your best bet: Lemon balm

 Lemon balm is a member of the mint family, unlike chamomile.
 Like chamomile, it delivers a pleasing flavor that lends itself to being infused into a tea.
-Chamomile and lemon balm are both commonly used as tea herbs as well as in other beverages.
-Lemon balm is a great ingredient for flavoring cocktails just as chamomile is used to give an apple-like quality to Spanish sherry.
+Chamomile and lemon balm are both commonly used as tea herbs and in other beverages.
+Lemon balm is a great ingredient for flavoring cocktails, just as chamomile is used to give an apple-like quality to Spanish sherry.